KevinHaka/Symbolic-Regression-Genetic-Programming/README.md

 A Python implementation of symbolic regression using genetic programming techniques.

+This project was developed as part of a Master's thesis titled "Effective Implementation of Symbolic Regression on High-Dimensional Data".

 ## Description

 This project implements various genetic programming methods for symbolic regression, including: